BVA1000/moneta-backend/README.md

 The Study of Numismatics in a sense has become a lost art, which is why we need to bring to light in the great digital era.
 At Moneta® we want to make Numismatics Great Again by bringing it into the digital frontier.

-Copyright, All Rights Reserved, Moneta® 2021
+Moneta® LLC, Copyright All Rights Reserved 2021